Releasing Skunks from Cage/Box Traps

 Sometimes skunks are aggressive.
 Like some people, some skunks get angry quickly.
 Here are a few tips to help you release a skunk that is posturing or thumping like it will spray.

-Use a pole to drape the blanket.
+Use a pole to drape the blanket over the trap.

 Use spray from a hose to distract the skunk, so you can get close enough to drape the blanket.